Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations

 which means that in the low-density limit, the total energy $E$ is not stationary (although the potential energy may be in the sense needed to find an optimal lattice).
 In molecular systems, on the other hand, stationary points of the total electronic energy are of special interest as in the case of H$_2$ at equilibrium and infinite separations.
 In these cases, the virial theorem takes the form $2\langle\hat{T}\rangle + \langle\hat{V}\rangle = 0$ which does not allow the kinetic energy to be vanishingly small\cite{lowdin1958correlation}.
 In this regard, see also the work of Ruedenberg\cite{ruedenberg1962physical} for an analysis of the formation of the chemical bond that does respect the virial theorem.
+For the electron gas, the main use of the virial theorem is actually the separation of kinetic and potential energy contributions in the correlation energy\cite{march1958kinetic}.
 Thus, it may be concluded that the criterion of the relative magnitude of the mean kinetic and potential energy is appropriate within the homogeneous electron gas model, which is a better approximation of metallic solids than molecules.
 Nevertheless, extensions of the same basic idea are possible.
-Within the Hubbard model, for example, correlation effects are commonly considered as being strong if the on-site electronic repulsion is larger than the bandwidth (resonance energy) or the hopping term, which favours antiferromagnetic coupling between the various sites\cite{fulde1995electron}.
+Within the Hubbard model\cite{hubbard1963electron}, for example, correlation effects are commonly considered as being strong if the on-site electronic repulsion is larger than the bandwidth (resonance energy) or the hopping term, which favours antiferromagnetic coupling between the various sites\cite{fulde1995electron}.
 Repulsion is a potential energy term, while the hopping integral has to do with the kinetic energy of electrons.
 We will discuss the appropriate extension to the molecular Hamiltonian in later sections.